MarktW86/azure-psdocs-processing/azureservicefabricps/0/ServiceFabric/Get-ServiceFabricDeployedReplicaDetail.md

 PS C:\> Get-ServiceFabricDeployedReplicaDetail -NodeName "DB.41" -PartitionId 7B7D6D73-3D41-42A9-B7DF-B9D93A386BFF -ReplicaOrInstanceId 130705747836122602 -ReplicatorDetail
 ```

 This command gets details about the replica and replicator running on a node from the service host process.
 It also returns additional information from the Service Fabric replicator about the progress of the replica.
-See [here](https://docs.microsoft.com/dotnet/api/system.fabric.query.replicatorstatus) for more information.
+See [Replicator​Status Class](https://docs.microsoft.com/dotnet/api/system.fabric.query.replicatorstatus) (https://docs.microsoft.com/dotnet/api/system.fabric.query.replicatorstatus) for more information.

 ## PARAMETERS